 - Gift Stores

 Clever, successful indie authors are not only suggesting their books to each of these folks, they are coming up with great theme and display ideas for them.
 The holiday season is a good time to pitch your book, but many are doing the same, so keep in mind what makes your book uniquely perfect for the holiday season.
 Would it make sense in a gift basket?
 At a toy store?
 Pet shop?
 Does it belong on the desk of every small business owner in America?
-Now is the time to come up with these ideas and start getting the word out with your book marketing and book publicity strategies.
+Now is the time to come up with these ideas and start getting the word out with your book publicity and book marketing strategies.

 Regional Bookseller Holiday Catalogs